Mission and History

 The Lake Forest Symphony aims to foster a community that is enriched, educated, and transformed by the power of music.
 The Symphony’s mission is to bring high quality, innovative musical performances to diverse audiences to inspire creativity, strengthen connections, and engage the community.
 Our ongoing commitment to access, educational opportunities, and partnerships ensures that orchestral music thrives and enhances the quality of life for all.

 About the Symphony

-The Lake Forest Symphony presents five concert pairs in its Masterworks Series and four performances in its Salon Series while regularly featuring prominent guest artists.
+The Lake Forest Symphony presents five concert pairs in its Masterworks Series and three performances in its Salon Series while regularly featuring prominent guest artists.
 A pre-concert lecture by musicologist Jim Kendros enhances each performance.
-Complimentary post-concert receptions also offer a unique opportunity for audience members to meet Lake Forest Symphony musicians and to enjoy refreshments and lively conversation.
+Complimentary post-concert receptions presented by the Lake Forest Symphony Guild also offer a unique opportunity for audience members to meet Lake Forest Symphony musicians and guest artists.

 Lake Forest Symphony’s Composer-in-Residence James Stephenson is an internationally renowned composer and a cherished resident of Lake Forest.
 The Lake Forest Symphony is committed to presenting at least one work by James Stephenson each year.

 As is often said, “The children of today are the musicians and the audience of tomorrow.”
 Because education is extremely important, the Lake Forest Symphony strives to reach as many young children and students as we can during our subscription season.
-Currently, our outreach reaches thousands of school children throughout Lake County and Northern Illinois.
-We accomplish this through our age-appropriate Youth Concerts.
-These programs bring students to the performance hall to hear the full orchestra perform a program specifically geared towards their age group.
+Currently, our outreach programs reach thousands of school children throughout Lake County and Northern Illinois.
+We accomplish this through our age-appropriate Youth Concerts and in-school performances.